msampathkumar/datadriven/Project Submission.md

     * 80.5 percentage of DATA coverage mean, 363 (in number) groups
     * 85.0 percentage of DATA coverage mean, 524 (in number) groups ##

-NOTE: Marked with double hashes are the selected values for coverage
+__NOTE:__ Marked with double hashes are the selected values for coverage.

 In the Ipython Notebook, we have created a generic helper script to do this and Ipython Widget for experimentations.